Capturing Customer Success Stories with Graphic Recording: a "Street Art" Tower for CA World Expo in Las Vegas

 In November, we partnered with CA Technologies at the CA World '17 Expo to engage their customers, crowdsource their stories around particular products, and draw them all into a big picture of how their customers are using them.

 We engaged customers to share their own stories of success using CA’s Digital Experience Insights tools.
 We then drew their stories into engaging graphics on a huge graphic recording tower that attendees could watch come to life at the event.
-The final tower is now on display at CA's office in New York, and the digital graphics became material the marketing team can leverage in future.
+The final tower is now on display at CA's office, and the digital graphics became material the marketing team can leverage in future.

 To make it happen, our Urban Wild Team partnered with CA's Agile Ops experts in Network, App and Infrastructure insights to learn the bones of their products, and then create questions that all of us could ask passing customers during the 2-day expo.